-Name Designation as Independent Director Supplementary Explanation of the Relationship Reasons of Appointment which is one of UBE's main lenders, leaving IBJ in March 2000.
-As of March 31, 2015, UBE's balance of borrowings from Mizuho Bank, Ltd. stood at ¥17,726 million, accounting for 12.1% of the Company's total borrowings of ¥147,038 million. lenders.
+Name Designation as Independent Director Supplementary Explanation of the Relationship Reasons of Appointment Takashi Kusama 0 Takashi Kusama previously served as an executive officer of The Industrial Bank of Japan (IBJ, now Mizuho Bank, Ltd.), which is one of UBE's main lenders, leaving IBJ in March 2000.
+As of March 31, 2016, UBE's balance of borrowings from Mizuho Bank, Ltd. stood at ¥15,176 million, accounting for 11.8% of the Company's total borrowings of ¥128,631 million.
+Takashi Kusama was previously an executive officer of The Industrial Bank of Japan (IBJ, now Mizuho Bank, Ltd.), which was then one of UBE's main lenders.
 After leaving IBJ in March 2000, Kusama took a position as president of Shinko Securities Co., Ltd. and later became Chairman of the Board of Directors of Mizuho Securities Co., Ltd. Kusama has served as an advisor to Mizuho Securities since June 2011.
-Although Mizuho Bank, Ltd., which together with Mizuho Securities Co., Ltd. belongs to Mizuho Financial Group, Inc., is a major trading partner of UBE, the Company determined that Kusama is independent as a result of considering the actual circumstances, including the fact that a considerable number of years have passed since resigned as an executive officer of Mizuho Securities Co., Ltd. It should be noted that lead underwriter and other business related to the issuance of straight bonds as part of the Company's fund procurement are conducted between UBE and Mizuho Securities Co., Ltd. However, as Mizuho Securities Co., Ltd. is one of a number of lead underwriters, there are no special-interest relationships between UBE and Mizuho Securities Co., Ltd. There is also no risk of a conflict of interest with general shareholders.
+It should be noted that lead underwriter and other business related to the issuance of straight bonds as part of the Company's fund procurement are conducted between UBE and Mizuho Securities Co., Ltd. However, as Mizuho Securities Co., Ltd. is one of a number of lead underwriters, there are no special-interest relationships between UBE and Mizuho Securities Co., Ltd. There is also no risk of a conflict of interest with general shareholders.
 Kusama brings valuable advice based on his expertise, to help UBE achieve sustainable growth and enhance its corporate value over the medium and long term.
 He also provides an independent and third party perspective on UBE's decision making and monitoring of management, playing an important role in helping to secure the efficiency, transparency, and objectivity of management.
 Keikou Terui 0 - During a long career with the Ministry of Economy, Trade and Industry, Keikou Terui held a number of important positions as an administrative official.
 He currently serves as director of the non-profit Japan Utility Telemetering Association, which has no major transactions with UBE.
 This ensures full independence from UBE and there is no risk of a conflict of interest with general shareholders.
 Terui brings valuable advice based on his expertise, to help UBE achieve sustainable growth and enhance its corporate value over the medium and long term.
-He also provides an independent and
+He also provides an independent and third party perspective on UBE's decision